phx/asar/README.md

-# asar-binary
+# asar

-These are binary executable versions of the Node.js `asar` module.
+These are portable binary executable versions of the Node.js `asar` module.

 These can come in very handy to exploit Electron applications when Node.js is not installed on the target system.

+ALL ORIGINAL ASSOCIATED LICENSES APPLY TO THESE BINARIES.

 ## Usage: